The Excel Imsqrt function returns the square root of a supplied complex number.

 Where the inumber argument is the complex number that you want the square root of.

-In the spreadsheets below, the Excel Imsqrt function is used to calculate the square root of different complex numbers.
+In the spreadsheets below, the Excel Imsqrt function is used to calculate the square root of five different complex numbers.

 Note that, in the above example spreadsheet, the integer 6, used in cell B4, is equal to the complex number 6+0i.